Clastify logo

 Independent metabolismOwn metabolic pathwaysDifferent eukaryotic pathwaysNo independent metabolismCan be targeted in bacteria; viruses rely on host cells so antibacterial antibiotics fail

-Antibiotics do not work against viruses for a simple reason: viruses do not have their own bacterial-type cells.
-A virus uses host cell machinery to make viral components.
-It has no bacterial cell wall, no bacterial ribosomes and no independent metabolism to target.
+Antibiotics do not work against viruses for a straightforward reason: viruses do not have their own bacterial-type cells.
+A virus relies on host cell machinery to make viral components.
+It has no bacterial cell wall, no bacterial ribosomes and no independent metabolism for an antibiotic to target.
 If a drug blocked the host cell processes used by a virus, it could damage the patient’s own cells.
-So antibiotics should not be used for viral infections unless there is a separate bacterial infection to treat.
+Antibiotics therefore should not be used for viral infections unless there is a separate bacterial infection to treat.

 Resistance evolves by selection

-Antibiotic resistance means bacteria can survive exposure to an antibiotic that would normally kill them or stop their growth.
+Antibiotic resistance is the ability of bacteria to survive exposure to an antibiotic that would normally kill them or stop their growth.
 A bacterial strain is a genetic variant within a bacterial species.
-When a pathogenic strain becomes resistant to several antibiotics, treatment gets much harder.
+If a pathogenic strain becomes resistant to several antibiotics, treatment becomes much harder.

-Resistance evolves because bacterial populations are not all the same.
-Some cells may already have a mutation or gene that lets them survive when an antibiotic is present.
-When the antibiotic is used, susceptible bacteria are killed or inhibited.
-Resistant bacteria survive and reproduce.
-The antibiotic doesn’t try to create resistance; it acts as a selection pressure.
+Resistance evolves because bacterial populations vary.
+A few cells may already have a mutation or gene that lets them survive when an antibiotic is present.
+Once the antibiotic is used, susceptible bacteria are killed or inhibited, but resistant bacteria survive and reproduce.
+The antibiotic isn’t trying to create resistance; it acts as a selection pressure.

 Image